MoralBench: Moral Evaluation of LLMs: Benchmark and Method

 \section{Benchmark and Method}

 In this paper, we undertake a systematic evaluation to investigate the moral identity of various Large Language Models (LLMs).
 Our methodology is structured around a series of experiments designed to assess how these models navigate and interpret scenarios that have inherent moral implications.
-We select a diverse array of LLMs for analysis, ensuring a mix of models that vary in architecture, training data, and size.
-This diversity allows us to compare and contrast the moral reasoning abilities across different types of LLMs, and we also provide an example of each model foundation concept.